HunterAkeriano/vite-plugin-hulak-tools/README.md

 - Install additional template libraries (bloats your bundle)

 #### The Solution
-With `hulakHandlebars` plugin, you can **import your Handlebars HTML files directly into JavaScript** as template functions!
+With `hulakHandlebars` plugin, you can **import your Handlebars HTML files directly into JavaScript** as reactive component functions!

 **Step 1:** Enable the plugin in your Vite config